Queensland Public Trustee (QPT) is committed to improving public access to:

-By actively supporting the Queensland Governments right to information initiative, we hope to improve the public understanding of the vital role the Public Trustee plays in an accessible justice system and a safe, supportive society.
+We actively support the Queensland Government’s right to information initiative.
+By doing so, QPT hopes to improve public understanding of the role we play in an accessible justice system and a safe, supportive society.

 What is Right to Information